Is Your Identity Authentication Solution a Liability or a Competitive Advantage?

 May 16, 2023

-The 3 categories of authentication factors, according to Gartner, include:
+The three categories of authentication factors, according to Gartner, include:

 Type 2 authentication factors are “something the user has,” also known as possession-based (or token-based) authentication.
-This category includes factors like a user’s device (smartphone, tablet, laptop, etc.), something sent to that device that is dependent upon possession of that device (OTP), or a token, like a USB drive or smart card.
-Gartner specifically highlights how these specific authentication tokens are failing to provide enough security: “One-time password (OTP) hardware tokens, and especially phone-as-a-token methods, dominate many multifactor authentication (MFA) use cases, but these methods are increasingly defeated by phishing (broadly defined) and other attacks.”
+This category includes factors like a user’s device (smartphone, tablet, laptop, etc.), something sent to that device that is dependent upon the possession of that device (OTP), or a token, like a USB drive or smart card.
+Gartner specifically highlights how these specific authentication tokens are failing to provide enough security: “One-Time Password (OTP) hardware tokens, and especially phone-as-a-token methods, dominate many Multi-Factor Authentication (MFA) use cases, but these methods are increasingly defeated by phishing (broadly defined) and other attacks.”

 Type 2 authenticators – similar to type 1 – are also considered “legacy” factors, meaning they have been around and widely used for quite some time.
 These factors are especially at risk for being lost, misplaced, or stolen.
 As any forgetful person with a smartphone knows, the weekly search for your “lost” phone (one that usually ends with your hand between the couch cushions) can be stressful enough as it is.
 And that stress is compounded when you think about how many transactions rely on possession of your device and the potential consequences of not being able to access that device – or worse, the wrong person having access – for an extended period of time.
 That’s why most organizations choose a combination of factors (MFA) that includes something that is possessed and something that is either known or is a physical (biometric) factor.